 20.29 The SMB will be aware of the significant media interest that can arise out of serious further offending.
-It should consider the views of the victim and his or her family, and consult OMPPG about what information should be released to the media and when.
+It should consider the views of the victim and their family and consult PPG about what information should be released to the media and when.
 It should be borne in mind during drafting that the Overview Report may find its way into the public domain, even though it is not intended for widespread publication.